rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The special genitive form of the 2SG, as was noted, is only unambiguously attested in back-vowel contexts.
-Some dialects, i.e. Shoksha-Drakino, as well as, Shugurova (Sura subdialect) (Cygankin 1961: 347) attest a definite singular genitive form in %t́.
+Some dialects, i.e. Shoksha-Drakino, as well as, Shugurova (Sura subdialect) (Cygankin 1961: 347) attest a definite singular genitive form in -t́.
 This 2SG reading might, at least, be ambiguous.
 (See more specifics section 4.4.
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.
 The main function of the genitive case is the marking of: (i) the possessor (in all three declensions for both attributive and predicative position); (ii) the direct object; (iii)